SSE is the bright spark behind Southern Electric, Hydro, and SWALEC, but it's got another utility under its belt too: broadband. So is it any good?

 As well as that, all packages are available on 30-day rolling contracts - a rarity in the broadband world, which means no commitment and lots of flexibility.
 The only thing to look out for is the router charge; if you cancel within the first year, you'll need to mail your router back to SSE or pay an extra fee.

-You can get SSE Broadband in three speeds: up to 17Mb (standard ADSL), up to 38Mb (fibre optic), or up to 76Mb (also fibre optic).
-That's the same as what's offered by nearly every other provider using the Openreach network - like Sky, TalkTalk, Plusnet, and Vodafone.
+You can get SSE Broadband in three speeds: average of 11Mb (standard ADSL), average of 35Mb (fibre optic), or average of 63Mb (also fibre optic).
+That's largely the same as what's offered by nearly every other provider using the Openreach network - like Sky, TalkTalk, Plusnet, and Vodafone.

 The speeds you actually receive on your line are fairly consistent too, according to users.
 At least, your download speeds won't be much different from other Openreach providers.

-It's not the fastest you can get, mind you - Virgin Media's broadband goes up to 300Mb, and BT's basic fibre package is up to 52Mb rather than 38Mb.
+It's not the fastest you can get, mind you - Virgin Media's top tier broadband has an average speed of 362Mb, and BT's basic fibre package has average speeds of 50Mb.

 Downloads and traffic management